Service Design for Voting

-Join John Young and Dan Singer—experienced election workers with UX and technology backgrounds—for a discussion on how we can apply service design principles to the voting process.
+John Young and Dan Singer—experienced election workers with UX and technology backgrounds—discussed how we can apply service design principles to the voting process.
 From helping Judges of Elections manage their precincts to keeping lines short and voters informed, we’ll explore ways to put voters at the center, build a better experience for all involved, and help make every vote count.

 This is part of our ongoing webinar series on tackling design and technology challenges.

 Thanks for watching Service Design for Voting.
 Below you’ll find some resources that John and Dan mentioned during the presentation.

 We host events and partner with other organizations to bring opportunities for education and connection to our community.
 Explore upcoming and past events.View All Events